alexuflexu/meet-app/README.md

 ## Feature 3: Specify Number of Events

+As a user,
+I should be able to specify the number of events I want to view So that I can control the amount of information displayed at once.

 ### Scenario 1: When user hasn't specified a number, 10 is the default number
 - **Given** the user has not specified a number of events to display
 - **When** the user views the event list